jfinancial/cheatsheets/js_web/JS_DOM.md

    </pre>

 **Traversing the DOM**
-- We can traverse the DOM by geet elements and iterating over child items
+- We can traverse the DOM by getting an element and iterating over child items

   <pre>
     const list = document.querySelector('ul.collection');